AdobeDocs/campaign-standard.en/help/integrating/using/aep-about-data-connector.md

 ## Key concepts {#key-concepts}

 * Out of the Box Mapping is only available for fields which are provided in Campaign Standard by default.
-For ingesting all custom fields and resources, each customer needs to define his own mapping.
+For ingesting all custom fields and resources, each customer needs to define their own mapping.

 * Adobe Experience Platform Data Connector will push profile data through the platform at regular intervals.​ The interval duration is 15 minutes.
 This value can be modified using [Adobe Experience Platform APIs](https://experienceleague.adobe.com/docs/experience-platform/ingestion/home.html).